beego/beedoc/en-US/module/context.md

 - SubDomains

-  Return the root domain of request.
-For example, request domain is `blog.beego.me`, then this function returns `beego.me`.
+  Return the sub domains of the request.
+For example, request domain is `blog.beego.me`, then this function returns `blog`.

 - Port